-Lisa Marshall founded Specialty Rehabilitation Inc. (SRI) in 2002 when she realized patients in her community did not have access to cancer or other specialty rehabilitation services.
+services for her local community's patients.
 During ensuing years, while SRI expanded services to anticipate and meet the ongoing need, Lisa also broadened her vision.
-She developed advanced training programs for therapists who would extend the reach of specialty rehabilitation beyond a small community.
+She developed introductory to advanced training programs for therapists, enabling them to expand the reach of specialty rehabilitation beyond the confines of a small community.
+She is internationally known for her Certified Oncology Rehabilitation Expert (CORE) certification program.

 Lisa Marshall, OTR/L, CLT, CLWT